JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 import android.widget.TextView
 ```

-Now we have the `TextView` that will show us the text created by the shared
+Now we have a `TextView` that will show us the text created by the shared
 code function `createApplicationScreenMessage()`.
 It shows `Kotlin Rocks on Android`.
-Let's see how it works by running the Android application!
+Let's see how it works by running the Android application.

 We can use the `step-005` branch of the
 [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-005)
-repository as a solution for the tasks that we did above.
+repository as a solution for the tasks we've done above.
 We can also download the
 [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-005.zip) from GitHub directly
 or check out the repository and select the branch.

 ## Running the Android Application

 Let's click on the `App` run configuration
-to get our project running either on a real Android Device or on the emulator.
+to get our project running on a real Android device or an emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})

-And so now we can see the Application running in the Android emulator:
+And now we can see the Application running in the Android emulator:

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/android-emulator-kotlin-rocks-android.png') }}){: width="30%"}

 # Creating iOS Application

-We open Xcode and select *Create a new Xcode project* option.
+We can start by opening Xcode and selecting the *Create a new Xcode project* option.
 In
-the dialog, we choose the iOS target and select the *Single View App* and click next.
-Fill the next page with defaults,
+the dialog, we need to choose the iOS target and select the *Single View App* and click next.
+Fill in the next page with the defaults,
-and use the `KotlinIOS` as the *Product Name*.
+and use `KotlinIOS` as the *Product Name*.
 Let's select _Swift_ as the language (it is possible to use
 Objective-C too).
 Use the `com.jetbrains.handson.mpp.mobile` string for the _Organization Identifier_ field.
-Now the _Next_ button should be available and we click on it.
+Now the _Next_ button should be available, let's click it to move on.
-In the file picker dialog, that is shown after the click, we need to select the root folder
+In the file dialog, shown after clicking the _Next_ button, we need to select the root folder
-of our project (it is shown at many places in AndroidStudio), click the _New Folder_ button and
+of our project, click the _New Folder_ button and create a folder called `native` in it.
-create the folder called `native` un it.
-The folder should be selected now and we may click _Create_
+The folder should be selected now, and we can click the _Create_
 button to complete the dialog.
-Later in the tutorial, we will use relative paths in the configuration files.
+We will use relative paths in the configuration files later in this tutorial.

-The created iOS application is ready to run on the iOS simulator or on the iOS device.
-The device run
+The created iOS application is ready to run on the iOS simulator or iOS device.
+For the device to run
-may require an Apple developer account and a developer certificate.
+it may require an Apple developer account and a developer certificate.
 Xcode does its
-best to guide us through the process.
+best to get us through the process.

-Let's make sure we can run the application on the iPhone simulator or device by clicking a play button
+Let's make sure we can run the application on the iPhone simulator or device by clicking the play button
 from the XCode window title bar.

 The `step-006` branch of the
 [github.com/kotlin-hands-on/mpp-ios-android](https://github.com/kotlin-hands-on/mpp-ios-android/tree/step-006)
-repository contains a possible solution for the tasks that we did above.
-One can also download the
+repository contains a possible solution for the tasks that we have done above.
+We can also download the
 [archive](https://github.com/kotlin-hands-on/mpp-ios-android/archive/step-006.zip) from GitHub directly or
 check out the repository and select the branch.

 # Setting up Framework Dependency in Xcode

 Let's run the `packForXcode` Gradle task of the `SharedCode` project.
-We may do that either from
+We can do it either from
 the _Gradle_ tab in AndroidStudio or by running the `./gradlew :SharedCode:packForXcode` command
 from console.
-That task is designed to help to simplify the setup of our iOS Framework
+This task is designed to help to simplify the setup of our iOS Framework
-into Xcode project model.
+in the Xcode project model.

-One needs several binaries of a framework to use it with Xcode:
+We need several binaries from the framework to use it with Xcode:
-- `iOS arm64 debug` --- the binary to run in iOS device in debug mode
+- `iOS arm64 debug` --- the binary to run the iOS device in debug mode
 - `iOS arm64 release` --- the binary to include into a release version of an app
 - `iOS x64 debug` --- the binary for iOS simulator, which uses the desktop mac CPU

-The easiest way to configure Xcode is to use a custom built framework is to
+The easiest way to configure Xcode to use a custom-built framework is to
-place the framework under the same folder for all configurations and targets
+place the framework under the same folder for all configurations and targets.
-and to add a custom step into the Xcode project build to update or build that
+Then add a custom step to the Xcode project build to update or build the
 framework before the actual Xcode build is started.
 Xcode sets several environment
-variables for custom steps, we use these variables in the Gradle script to select
+variables for custom steps; we can use these variables in the Gradle script to select
 the requested target platform and the configuration.
 For more details,
 please refer to the `packForXcode` task sources in the `SharedCode/build.gradle.kts` file.

-Let's switch back to the Android Studio and execute the `build` target of the `SharedCode` project from
+Let's now switch back to Android Studio and execute the `build` target of the `SharedCode` project from
 the *Gradle* tool window.
 The task looks for environment variables set by the Xcode build and copies
-the right variant of the framework into the `SharedCode/build/xcode-frameworks` folder.
-We then include the
+the right variant of the framework to the `SharedCode/build/xcode-frameworks` folder.
+We can then include the
 framework from that folder into the build

 ## Setting up Xcode

-We add the `SharedCode` framework to the Xcode project.
+We need to add the `SharedCode` framework to the Xcode project.
-For that let's double-click on the the `KotlinIOS` node (or root node) of the *project navigator (⌘1)* tree
+To do this we can double-click on the `KotlinIOS` node (or root node) of the *project navigator (⌘1)* tree
 to open the *target* settings.
-Next, we click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog
+Next we then click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog
 to choose the framework from the disk.
-We can point to the following folder:
+We can then point to the following folder:
 ```
 SharedCode/build/xcode-frameworks/SharedCode.framework
 ```

-In the next dialog we should select the _Create folder references_ option and make sure the _Copy items if needed_
+In the next dialog, we need to select the _Create folder references_ option and make sure that the _Copy items if needed_
-checkbox is unchecked.
-We will then see something similar to this:
+checkbox isn't checked.
+We should then see something like this:
 ![Xcode General Screen]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-general.png') }})

 Now we need to explain to Xcode, where to look for the framework.
-For that, we open the *Build Settings* tab again, pick the *All* sub-tab below, and type the *Framework Search Paths* into
+For this, we open the *Build Settings* tab again, pick the *All* sub-tab below, and type the *Framework Search Paths* into
-the search field to easily find the option.
+the search field to find the option easily.
 We need to add the *relative* path
-`$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
+`$(SRCROOT)/../../SharedCode/build/xcode-frameworks` to the *Search Paths | Framework Search Paths* section.
 Xcode will then show the substituted path in the UI for it.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-search-path.png') }})

 The final step is to make Xcode call our Gradle build to prepare the `SharedCode` framework before each run.
-We open the *Build Phases* tab and click `+` to add the *New Run Script Phase*, drag that step to the very
+We can open the *Build Phases* tab and click `+` to add the *New Run Script Phase*, drag that step to the very
-first position, and add the following code into the shell script text area:
+first position, and add the following code to the shell script text:

 <div class="sample" markdown="1" mode="bash" theme="idea" data-highlight-only="1" auto-indent="false">